fl101/awardfares-blog/_drafts/sas.md

 | Book with 2-4-1 vouchers for SAS and Star Alliance award flights| Yes |
 | Book with FlyPremium for SAS award flights | Yes |

+Note that for 2-4-1 vouchers that expire 2020 used for a flights that take place during 2021, if the flight gets cancelled then your voucher will get extended.
+This is normally not the case.

+## How to Book
+To book a Star Alliance award flight with a 2-4-1 voucher, contact the Tallinn service center.
 Opening hours and contact details for booking via phone:

+> Tallinn service center:
 +46(0)18-480 91 67
 Monday to Friday: 9-17

-Notes:

-1) When calling to book Star Alliance awards, the automated phone reply still says that booking new flights is not available, but this message hasn't been updated yet.
+*When calling to book Star Alliance awards, the automated phone reply says that booking new flights is not available.
+This is an old message.*

+To book a Star Alliance award flight without using a 2-4-1 voucher you can contact the regular SAS customer service.
+For SAS award flights (with or without a voucher) you can use the regular SAS online points booking.

+## Current Restrictions
-2) There are still some additional restrictions in place.
-For example, currently Singapore Airlines does not release any award space to partners.
+There are still many travel restriction in place.
+Check [IATA](https://www.iatatravelcentre.com/international-travel-document-news/1580226297.htm) for the latest information.

+- Currently it is not possible to book any Singapore Airlines awards using Eurobonus points.
+Singapore Airlines is currently not releasing any award space to partners.
-3) Furthermore, there are still many travel restrictions in place, so to be on the safe side, it's probably best to plan your travel for in the future.

-Stay safe!
+- Thai currently available for up to 89 days in advance.

+- ANA is currently available up to 340 days in advance.

+- Lufthansa is currently available until end of September.

+- United is currently available until end of February 2021.

+For more airlines see [Ultimate Guide to Award Release Dates](https://blog.awardfares.com/ultimate-guide-to-award-release-dates/).